 At this point, you might be answering, “yes, I want to try,” or “no, I don’t want to.
 Because I really can’t.
 And here’s a full list of reasons why this will never work.”

 It’s okay if things aren’t going the way we want them to.
-It’s okay if we’re part of the reason why things aren’t going well.
 This isn’t a negative reflection of us.
 Knowing where the problem is is a chance and an opportunity for us to do better, and there are opportunities for you out there waiting to be grabbed everyday.

-So now that you’ve cleared your mind and acknowledged the problems going on in your business, how can you start moving towards doubling your revenue?
-There are practical frameworks out there that can help you “disrupt” your organization and help you to quickly get to your goals.
-I believe these frameworks should be revisited on a daily basis in order for them to work.
+Now that you’ve cleared your mind, how can you move toward doubling your revenue?
+There are practical frameworks out there that can help you disrupt your organization and help you to quickly get to your goals.
+We believe these frameworks should be revisited on a daily basis in order for them to work.
 Some of these frameworks are actually designed in a manner that makes them practical and easy to implement for business owners who want to move quick.

-Here’s an example from some of the most successful entrepreneurs in the world: Peter Diamandis, the founder of XPRIZE.
-He starts his day by asking himself these three questions: What am I doing?
+Here’s an example from some of the most successful entrepreneurs in the world: Peter Diamandis, the founder of X Prize Foundation.
+He starts his day with three simple questions that shape his disruptive framework: What am I doing?
 Why am I doing it?
 Is there a simpler way to do it?
-Three simple questions that make up the disruptive framework of a successful entrepreneur.
+Three simple questions that make up the disruptive mindset of a successful entrepreneur.

 Here’s another nice one from Dan Sullivan.
 He suggests that people need to determine if they are “simplifiers” or “multipliers”, and then collaborate, partner, and hire others who are their complete opposites.
-For example, I’m a simplifier.
-And if I look back at successful initiatives I have done before, there was always a multiplier helping me bring the ideas to fruition.
+We recommend you delve into these concepts; you’ll learn a lot about yourself and those you keep close in a business context.

-- Chan Kim and Renée Mauborgne offer valuable input in their book Blue Ocean Shift as to what they think is the most successful framework that made Steve Jobs, Jeff Bezos, Mark Zuckerberg, and other business owners the tycoons they are.
-So many other books out there like Tim Ferris’s The Four Hour Week, Salim Ismail’s Exponential Organization, and Reid Hoffman and Chris Meh’s Blitzscaling.
+W. Chan Kim and Renée Mauborgne offer valuable input in their book Blue Ocean Shift as to what they think is the most successful framework that made business owners like Steve Jobs the tycoons they are.
+So many other books out there like Tim Ferriss’ The Four Hour Week, Salim Ismail’s Exponential Organization, and Reid Hoffman and Chris Meh’s Blitzscaling.

 The world is always waiting, always searching for the next big thing.
 What will you come up with next?